Client-side bootstrapping

 • sessionID enables you to connect sessions across domains.
 This enables you get an accurate session count and complete session replays.
 To get the session ID, call posthog.get_session_id().

-• featureFlags enables flag values to be valuable as soon as PostHog loads.
+• featureFlags enables flag values to be available as soon as PostHog loads.
 Call posthog.getAllFlags() (or equivalent method) in your backend and pass the values to your frontend in the bootstrap object.

 posthog.init('<ph_project_api_key>', {